Skip to main content

 strictVersion

-The strictVersion setting sets whether or not to enforce strict dependency versions in the generated requirements.txt and pyproject.toml files.
-If this is set to True, then the SDK will use the exact version of the dependency.
-If this is set to False, then the SDK will use the minimum version of the dependency.
+The strictVersion setting sets whether or not to enforce strict dependency versions in the generated requirements.txt (Python v1) and pyproject.toml (Python v1 and v2) files.
+If this is set to true, then the SDK will use the exact version of the dependency.
+If this is set to false, then the SDK will use the minimum version of the dependency.

 This applies to both the dependencies from the generated SDK, and any dependencies set in any custom hooks you have written.